 Access to the communications by and to John Kerry regarding this topic is of great interest to the public.
-Disclosure of the requested communications will allow PPT to convey to the public information on Mr. Kerry's communications regarding the May 8-10 conference.
+Disclosure of the requested communications will allow PPT to convey to the public information on Mr. Kerry's basis for the claim 15 million people a year die from greenhouse gas emissions.
 See W. Watersheds Proj. v.
 Brown, 318 F.Supp.2d 1036, 1040 (D. Idaho 2004) ("... find[ing] that WWP adequately specified the public interest to be served, that is, educating the public about the ecological conditions of the land managed by the BLM and also how ... management strategies employed by the BLM may adversely affect the environment.").